Universal Skeleton Understanding via Differentiable Rendering and MLLMs: Related Work

 \subsection{Skeleton-based Action Recognition}

-Skeleton sequences provide a compact, privacy-preserving, and appearance-invariant representation of human motion, making them attractive for action recognition \citep{li2025ust}.
+Skeleton sequences provide a compact, privacy-preserving, and appearance-invariant representation of human motion, making them attractive for action recognition.
+Related structured 3D inputs such as point-cloud videos also highlight the importance of robust spatiotemporal modeling \citep{li2025ust}.
 Graph Convolutional Networks (GCNs) have become the dominant paradigm, with methods such as ST-GCN \citep{yan2018spatial} and CTR-GCN \citep{ctrgcn} achieving strong supervised performance by modeling the spatial and temporal dependencies of joints.
 However, these architectures are intrinsically tied to a specific skeleton topology.
 A model trained on Kinect v2 data (25 joints) cannot be directly applied to MoCap data (22 SMPL joints) or 2D pose estimations (17 COCO keypoints) without retraining or complex joint remapping.
 This format silo problem severely limits the deployment of skeleton-based models across heterogeneous data sources.
 Furthermore, these methods can only predict discrete class labels, lacking the capacity for open-ended semantic understanding, such as describing \textit{why} an action is performed or answering questions about fine-grained body-part dynamics.

 To generalize to novel action categories, research has extended to Open-Vocabulary Action Recognition.
 The dominant paradigm here is feature-text alignment \citep{PURLS, STAR, TDSM, SA-DVAE, Neuron}, where a skeleton encoder is aligned with text embeddings (e.g., CLIP \citep{radford2021learning}) in a shared latent space.
 While effective, this alignment paradigm suffers from a representation bottleneck: compressing rich spatiotemporal dynamics into a single global feature vector often discards the fine-grained motion details needed to distinguish subtle actions.
 It also suffers from brittle semantic alignment, where simple text labels produce nearly indistinguishable embeddings for similar actions.